AboutCodingBE/design-kata-automatic-sensor-update/README.md

 of the request should be an overview of the current state of the sensors.
 Are they ready to be shipped?
 If not, then what needs to be done?

-## Some notes on the solution on this branch
+## Notes on this particular solution

-This solution is not the one I would have gone for.
-It is pretty close, but it has more interfaces than I would normally use.
-Also, the decision to put everything in a folder named after the use case (`statuscheck`) would be something I wouldn't have done yet.
-There is only one use case in this code base, so there is no need yet to separate between different use cases.
+This solution is merely a example of how NOT to do it.
+It is an obvious example, yet it is something I have encountered numerous times in the past.
+In this example, most of the process logic of the use case is stuffed in one file.
+This has some consequences on understanding the solution and what it does, but also on the ability to change/extend the behaviour.

-If a different use case would all of sudden need to be implemented, it is up to the developer to do the separation of use cases at that time.
+Because there is no clear separation between the different steps in this process, changes on the axis of how can spread out and have unintended consequences.